Ashin Jinarakkhita: Buddhist Revival

 Jinarakkhita was instrumental in the revival of Buddhism in Indonesia.
 He realised that Buddhism had to adapt to Indonesian culture to survive; otherwise it would remain a foreign "fremdkörper".

 In 1955 Jinarakkhita formed the first Indonesian Buddhist lay organisation, Persaudaraan Upasaka Upasika Indonesia (PUUI).
 In 1957, the PUUI was integrated into the Indonesian Buddhist Association (Perhimpunan Buddhis Indonesia, Perbudi), in which both Theravada and Mahayana priesthood were united.
 Nowadays, the PUUI is called Majelis Buddhayana Indonesia (MBI).

 In 1960 Jinarakkhita established the Sangha Suci Indonesia, as a monastic organisation.
-In 1963 the name was changed to Maha Sangha of Indonesia, and in 1974 the name was change into Sangha Agung Indonesia.
+In 1963 the name was changed to Maha Sangha of Indonesia, and in 1974 the name was changed into Sangha Agung Indonesia.
 It is a community of monastics from the Theravada, Mahayana and Tantrayana traditions.

 In 1965, after a coup-attempt, Buddhist organisations had to comply with the first principle of the Indonesian state ideology, Pancasila, the belief in one supreme God.
 All organisations that doubted or denied the existence of God were outlawed. this posed a problem for Indonesian Buddhism, which was solved by Jinarakkhita by presenting nibbana as the Theravada "God", and Adi-Buddha, the primaeval Buddha of the region's previous Mantrayana Buddhism, as the Mahayana "God".
 According to Jinarakkhita, the concept of Adi Buddha was found in the tenth-century Javanese Buddhist text Sang Hyang Kamhayanikan.

 Another important factor in the Buddhist Revival was the use of a new category of lay Buddhist teachers.
 Those were older Buddhists without a formal dharma transmission or authorisation, but with a lot of life-experience.
 Those elder teachers were sanctioned by Jinarakkhita, and instituted new meditation-centers, and organised meetings and lectures.